Dynamic & Static Pressures

 Dynamic pressure is mathematically expressed as: 1/2 ρ V2, as we all know from aerodynamics.
 It shows clearly that dynamic pressure relies on two things: air density (rho, ρ) and aircraft speed (V).

 Note: for the most optimum aircraft and engine performance you need thick air, ie. cold, low humidity air.
-Which is in general experienced during winter time!
+Which is in general experienced during winter time at low altitudes!

 Both altitude and vertical speed indicators use the static port and measure static pressure and the rate of chance only.